 Check is when your piece is attacking your opponents King.
 In the above example the White Bishop has the Black King in Check.

-Checkmate is when you put the King in Check and he cannot block, capture or escape.
-In the above example Black has checkmated the White King.
+Checkmate is when you put the King in check and he cannot block, capture or escape.
+In the above example Black has checkmated the White Queen.

 If a player has no legal moves to make then the game is ended resulting in a tied game.
 In the above image White is not in check and has no squares to move to so the game is a draw.